 Steev, the ever-dutiful father, gathered all the tips for flying with a baby, called the airline, and made a detailed packing list.
 But even after mad prep, our first air travel with baby was a complete disaster the ultimate comedy of errors!
 I mean, not so funny at the time… but looking back, it’s amusing that so many flight fails happened on the same trip.

-Chicco Liteway Plus stroller // Chicco Keyfit 30 car seat // Infantino newborn carrier // Aden muslin blanket // Medela breastmilk bottles // Skip Hop bottle bag // Little Learners grab book // Booginhead pacifier straps // Plum baby food pouches // Stepping Stones lovey // Infantino ring toy // Rarity multi-sensory octopus toy // Baby Banana teether // Wet Ones antibacterial wipes
+Chicco Liteway Plus stroller // Chicco Keyfit 30 car seat // Infantino newborn carrier // Aden muslin blanket // Medela breastmilk bottles // Skip Hop bottle bag // Little Learners grab book // Booginhead pacifier straps // Plum baby food pouches // Stepping Stones lovey // Infantino ring toy // Baby Einstein multi-sensory octopus toy // Baby Banana teether // Wet Ones antibacterial wipes

 Table of Contents